-- cmd (str) -- Python code to execute. - deserialize (bool) -- Deserialize the received bytestream from device stdout as JSON data.
+- cmd (str) -- Python code to execute. - deserialize (bool) -- Deserialize the received bytestream to a python literal.
 Defaults to True. - minify (bool) -- Minify cmd code prior to sending.
 Reduces the number of characters that need to be transmitted.
 Defaults to True.